 Fans of Britney Spears have likely heard about the #FreeBritney movement even before The New York Times released a documentary titled Framing Britney Spears, highlighting her conservatorship drama that has gone on for more than a decade.
 The singer (a.k.a. the Princess of Pop) has been under a controversial conservatorship overseen by her father, Jamie Spears, since February 2008.

-Britney’s conservatorship battle had a huge shakeup on July 14, 2021, when Judge Brenda Penny approved Mathew Rosengart as Britney’s new attorney.
+Britney’s conservatorship battle previously had another huge shakeup on July 14, when Judge Brenda Penny approved Mathew Rosengart as Britney’s new attorney.
 The singer had selected the high-powered Hollywood litigator to represent her after 13 years under a court-appointed attorney Samuel Ingham.
 The judge approved the resignation of Ingham and fiduciary Bessemer Trust.

-Rosengart said he plans to file a petition for Britney “as quickly as possible” to terminate Jamie’s role as conservator of Britney’s estate.
+Rosengart said he planned to file a petition for Britney, 39, “as quickly as possible” to terminate Jamie’s role as conservator of Britney’s estate.
 “There is a question why Mr. Spears doesn’t voluntarily step down today,” Rosengart said.
 “Is it for financial reasons?
 Does anybody think that his involvement is still in the best interest of Britney Spears?”

 The singer then tearfully explained to the judge that not only does she want Jamie fired as her conservator, but also wants him prosecuted.
 “My dad has to be removed today … and I want help to get me … back into the real world. … I’m here to get rid of my dad and charge him for conservatorship abuse!” she explained.
 Britney added that her breakdowns were used to “make her seem crazy, and to control her every movement, not even allowing her eat hamburgers.